Hypothyroidism Test Panel

-What does this panel test for?
+What does the hypothyroidism test panel test for?

-Why is this panel important?
+Why is the hypothyroidism test panel important?

 What type of specimen will I submit?

 Do I need to fast to take this test?

 How long does it take to get test results?

 Accesa Labs does not provide medical advice, diagnosis or treatment.
 All users should consult with a medical provider for specific health concerns.